Immunization and Medical Clearance Requirements for U.S. Citizens and/or Permanent Residents

 For these forms:

 All must be signed by a physician licensed to practice medicine in the U.S. stating that, in the physician's opinion, getting a specific vaccine or vaccines would injure your health and well-being.
-After completion, the form can be submitted in the same way as the vaccine records (see below).
+After completion, the form must be submitted to Med+Proctor via the documentation submission process listed below.

 For this form: